 Serial Killer Hide-Outs

 If sinister is what you are looking for, head over to Ansan Mountain near Yonsei University.
 Although it was originally known as the peaceful site of Bongwonsa Temple, recent events have given it a darker reputation.

 Yoo Young-Chul, a serial killer cum cannibal, went on a killing spree from 2003-2004.
 His victims included 21 people--mostly prostitutes, female students and wealthy elderly men.

 He confessed to torturing, killing and mutilating his victims, all the while eating a few of their livers.
 Hannibal Lector much?

 He went on to bury their remains in Ziploc bags at Bongwonsa, which were later found in 2004.

 Yoo is currently on death row with 60 other convicts, but capital punishment is not currently carried out by the Korean government.
 His fate is uncertain, but there's no doubt that Ansan Mountain is one of the most unsettling sites in Seoul.

-Other spooky locations around the city include the dormitories at Seoul National University, where poltergeist activity has been said to occur, and the Blue Fairy Cafe, which houses hundreds of menacing dolls.
+Other creepy locations around the city include the dormitories at Seoul National University, where poltergeist activity has been said to occur, and the Blue Fairy Cafe, which houses hundreds of menacing dolls.
 The Cheonggyechon Bridge Tomb is also a place worth looking into.

 Whichever sinister site you chose to visit this Halloween, remember to bring along a vial of kimchi and a strand of garlic, as strong flavors tend to ward of Korean ghosts.
 An extra pair of underwear might come in handy, too.